Need help getting the T-Mobile refund you’re owed? You may have legal options

 If you have had an issue with T-Mobile and your existing service or a product you’ve purchased, you might deserve a refund.
 Maybe you’ve canceled your service but they charged you in advance or maybe there was an issue with your billing and they promised to refund you.
-But what does the T-Mobile refund policy actually look like?
-Can I get a refund from T-Mobile?

 If you are expecting an adjustment to your account, you still have to pay the total amount that is due on your bill in order to avoid service interruption or additional fees.
 Any adjustment that is made as a result of a refund will appear on your next billing statement.
 When you sign into your T-Mobile account you can find any adjustments you borrowed listed under the monthly summary, under the section called credits and adjustments.
 The amount of any adjustment to your account will be deducted from your total current charges.